 Our final empirical example uses data from \textcite{enke20}, who examines how voters' moral values affect their voting patterns.
-The paper uses survey data to construct an index of the relative importance of universalist moral values (individual rights, justice, fairness) vs communal values (loyalty, respect).
-It then runs a regression of three different measures of voting behavior on this index, controlling for 10 continuous or binary controls, as well as 5 sets of categorical variables.\footnote{The continuous or binary controls include: political liberalism, log of household income, education, log of population density of respondent's ZIP code, religiosity, gender, employment indicator, altruism, measure of trust, and the absolute value of the moral values index.
-The categorical variables include: county, year of birth, religious denomination and occupation fixed effects.} Columns 1 and 2 in panel C of \Cref{tab:t1} replicate the \ac{OLS} and post-double lasso estimates reported in the paper.
+Enke uses survey data to construct an index of the relative importance of universalist moral values (individual rights, justice, fairness) vs communal values (loyalty, respect).
+He then runs a regression of three different measures of voting behavior on this index, controlling for 10 continuous or binary controls, as well as 5 sets of categorical variables.\footnote{The continuous or binary controls comprise: political liberalism, log of household income, education, log of population density of respondent's ZIP code, religiosity, gender, employment indicator, altruism, measure of trust, and the absolute value of the moral values index.
+The categorical variables are: county, year of birth, religious denomination and occupation fixed effects.} Columns 1 and 2 in panel C of \Cref{tab:t1} replicate the \ac{OLS} and post-double lasso estimates reported in the paper.
 Here the inclusion of multiple sets of categorical variables necessitates a specification of a reference category for each set.
-Columns 3 and 4 report the range of estimates obtained by changing these reference categories, which varies between a third and a half of standard error depending on the outcome.
+Columns 3 and 4 report the range of estimates obtained by changing these reference categories, which varies between a third and a half of the standard error depending on the outcome.
 This is a narrower range than in panels A and B, albeit still large enough to affect the economic interpretation of the estimates.

 Columns 5 and 6 of \Cref{tab:t1} show the range of estimates we obtain from considering different normalizations when taking powers and interactions between variables in the BCH and \textcite{ferrara22} applications.
-While the original analyses did not normalize the baseline variables, such normalizations are commonly used both to ensure numerical stability and to aid interpretation.
-In addition to no normalization, we consider demeaning, centering at the median, and setting the range to $[-1,1]$ and $[0,1]$.
-The table shows that such normalizations can again substantially move the estimates, by up to one standard error.
+In addition to no normalization (the choice in the original analyses), we consider demeaning, centering at the median, and setting the range to $[-1,1]$ and $[0,1]$.
+The table shows that such normalizations can again substantially move the estimates, by up to 1.3 standard errors.